Madhur-01/Loan-Status-Prediction-/README.md

  2. Random Forest Classifier : The test accuracy is less than 79% (around 78.8%) which is slightly better than a single decision tree.
 Credit history, loan amount, and applicant income greatly influence the final decision.
 For instance, applicants with very high incomes and co-applicant income with a good credit history have an excellent chance of getting loan approval.

+ 3. Support Vector Classification : the model performed best on a linear kernel with regularization factor C as 1.0 and produced a test score of 78.9%.

- 3. Decision Tree : Test accuracy for the decision tree is around 78%.
+ 4. Decision Tree : Test accuracy for the decision tree is around 78%.
 Most other features added little to no influence over the final prediction.
 This hints at a problem which resulted in most of our models performing similarly.
 One of the features is significantly more important than the rest, and thus, it biases the loan prediction model performance.

+From this project we can conclude that SVM, XGBoost, and Random Forest are some of the best performing ML models for performing loan prediction and building a loan prediction machine learning project.